Moises2121/moises2121.github.io/index.md

 ## Code Review
 <div style="text-align: justify;">
   <p>
 First, my developer's code review.
 This video outlines the current structure of the application and its services, then it shows the functionality of each module.
-In this code review, the areas of weaknesses are pointed out, using a developer's <a href="Developer_Checklist.pdf" target="_blank">checklist</a> for best practices.
+In this code review, the areas of weaknesses are pointed out, using a developer's <a href="Assets/Developer_Checklist.pdf" target="_blank">checklist</a> for best practices.
 Then, the three enhancements will be discussed along with the steps that I must take in order to fulfill the enhanced version.
 At the end, this strategy gives us (developers) an opportunity to find vulnerabilites before launching the final product.
 </p>
 </div>